Another puppy scam has been reported, this time using website ouzziepuppy.com.

 Tips for buying a puppy

-There are legitimate sellers who advertise puppies for sale on websites but a little research to verify their identity goes a long way.
+There are legitimate sellers who advertise puppies for sale on websites but doing a little research to verify their identity first is advisable before money is sent.
+This includes checking for registered breeders by searching the Canine Association of Western Australia’s site at www.dogswest.com.au

-For tips on buying puppies and other pets, see Consumer Protection’s guide to buying a pet and WAScamNet Tips for Pet-Buyers.
-The RSPCA also provide the Smart Puppy and Dog buyer’s guide, which suggests visiting the place where the puppy was born and meeting the puppy’s parents.
+For more tips on buying puppies and other pets, see Consumer Protection’s guide to buying a pet and WAScamNet Tips for Pet-Buyers.
+The RSPCA also provides the Smart Puppy and Dog buyer’s guide, which suggests visiting the place where the puppy was born and meeting the puppy’s parents.